masolimano/maneage/README.md

 in XXXXX XXXXX.

-To reproduce the results and final paper, the only dependency is a minimal Unix-based building environment including a C compiler (already available on your system if you have ever built and installed a software from source) and a downloader (Wget or cURL).
+To reproduce the results and final paper, the only dependency is a minimal Unix-based building environment including a C and C++ compiler (already available on your system if you have ever built and installed a software from source) and a downloader (Wget or cURL).
 Note that **Git is not mandatory**: if you don't have Git to run the first command below, go to the URL given in the command on your browser, and download the project's source (there is a button to download a compressed tarball of the project).
-If you have received this source from arXiv, please see the respective section below.
+If you have received this source from arXiv or Zenodo (without any `.git` directory inside), please see the "Building project tarball" section below.

 ```shell
 $ git clone XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX